mbosselmann/digital-spring-greeting-card/README.md

 **When we write HTML we use the following terms:**

-- `HTML element`: Every piece of content in a HTML document is placed inside of an HTML element. **HTML elements** are the building blocks of HTML pages.
+- `HTML element`: Every piece of content in a HTML document is placed inside of a HTML element. **HTML elements** are the building blocks of HTML pages.

 - `HTML tags`: The elements are written in form of HTML tags, meaning surrounded by `<>` and `</>`.